GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Javascript.md

 #
 ## [Temporal Dead Zone (TDZ)]()
+* TDZ is a term to describe the state of variables where they are not accessible.
+A variable declared using let & const is in TDZ from the start of the block until the initialization has completed.

+*  the area of a block where a variable is inaccessible until the moment the computer completely initializes it with a value.

 * A behavior in JavaScript that occurs when a variable is accessed before it is declared with let or const , but not with var.
 During the TDZ, accessing the variable will result in a ReferenceError.

 * (for variable decleared with var it retturns **undefined**)